 Grants and scholarships can be a big help to parents struggling to save for their children's college education.
 These sources of funds are especially welcome because students do not have to pay them back.
 It is why many financial experts advise parents and future college students to seek out grants and scholarships before they worry about applying for student loans: Grants and scholarships, after all, represent free money.

-The Coca-Cola Scholars Foundation provides 150 $20,000 scholarships, 150 scholarships ranging from $1,000 to $1,500 and 180 four-year scholarships of $1,000 to students who display leadership and excellence.
-Davidson Fellows Scholarship provides $50,000, $25,000 and $10,000 to students under 18 who have completed a significant piece of work in the field of science, literature, music, technology, philosophy or math.
+The Coca-Cola Scholars Foundation provides 150 $20,000 scholarships, 150 scholarships ranging from $1,000 to $1,500, and 180 four-year scholarships of $1,000 to students who display leadership and excellence.
+In addition, Davidson Fellows Scholarship provides $50,000, $25,000, and $10,000 to students under 18 who have completed a significant piece of work in the field of science, literature, music, technology, philosophy, or math.

 Student loans are often the last resort for parents.
-That is understandable: Every day we hear horror stories of college students graduating with tens of thousands of dollars’ worth of student loan debt.
+That is understandable: Every day, we hear horror stories of college students graduating with tens of thousands of dollars worth of student loan debt.

-The truth is though that student loans come with terms and interest rates that are far more favorable than you would find with any other type of consumer loan.
+The truth is, though, that student loans come with terms and interest rates that are far more favorable than you would find with any other type of consumer loan.

 The key is to start planning early.
 Those parents who start saving early for their children's college education and who start researching financial aid opportunities at the start of the college selection process will be in the best shape once college beckons.

-© Fintactix, LLC 2019
+© Fintactix, LLC 2021